-The global decentralized micro-lending marketplace is provided by Growr through a set of open-source services.
-They enable originators to publish loan offers with predefined conditions and eligibility criteria, and borrowers to apply and get financing using credentials from their self-sovereign credit record.
+Growr protocol implements a global decentralized micro-lending marketplace as a P2P network of Growr nodes.
+Each Growr node represents a package of open-source components and a set of lending projects.
+It enables originators to publish projects with predefined conditions and eligibility criteria, and borrowers to apply and get financing using credentials from their self-sovereign credit record.
+It also enables capital providers to fund projects either by accessing the Growr node of an originator directly; or by running their own node.